anykeyh/tree_template/README.md

 Just a HTML templating system for Crystal, which is not using any templating language but Crystal itself instead.

-Meaning it's blazing fast, and very easy to use.

 This is a revamp of [html_builder](https://github.com/crystal-lang/html_builder) built-in `crystal` core lib itself.
 I thought it was a good idea but the version in the framework is still very limited